Freeha-S/pandas-project/README.md

    ```
    ![](graphs/Figure_3.png)

-   there is distinct difference in sizes between the species.
-Firstly, we look at the Petal width and Petal length across the species.
-Is it clear in graph that the iris Setosa has a significantly smaller petal width and petal length than the other two species.
-This difference is also for the sepal width and Sepal length.
-   These graphs also show that Iris Virginica is the largest species.

 # Conclusion
+   -  There is distinct difference in sizes between the species. if look at scatter plot of petal width and petal length across the species.
+It is clear in graph that the *iris Setosa* have significantly smaller petal width and petal length than the other two species.
+   - This difference is also for the sepal width and Sepal length. if look at scatter plot of sepal width and sepal length across the species.
+It is clear in graph that the iris Setosa have significantly smaller sepal width and sepal length than the other two species.
+   - These graphs also show that Iris Virginica is the largest species.
    - Colour coded scatter graphs clearly shows that the Iris flowers of setosa species are clearly seprable from other two species.
-   - Classification on base of Petal length and width is much easier as there are less data point overlaps in versicolor and virginica
+   - Classification on base of Petal length and width is much easier as there are less data point overlaps in versicolor and virginica.

 # Reference